National CineMedia: Niche Industry Leader Selling At An 8-Year Low

 Possible Investing Strategies

 Buy and hold types might like this name as a dividend play.
 During the Q1 earnings call, CFO Katie Scherping stated that "we intend to pay a regular quarterly dividend for the foreseeable future..."
-If a long term strategy appeals to you, I recommend paying close attention to the leverage ratios and debt covenants.
-As mentioned above, the debt levels are higher than most dividend investors like to see in a safe, long term hold.
-Alternately, I believe this name could work well as an asymmetric short to mid term turnaround play.
+If a long-term strategy appeals to you, I recommend paying close attention to the leverage ratios and debt covenants.
+As mentioned above, the debt levels are higher than most dividend investors like to see in a safe, long-term hold.
+Alternately, I believe this name could work well as an asymmetric short-to-mid term turnaround play.
 CEO Andy England made the case for such a strategy early in the call:

-We anticipate the first 3 quarters of 2017 will be challenging while Q4, enabled by content partner spending and Star Wars, will be solid.
+We anticipate the first three quarters of 2017 will be challenging while Q4, enabled by content partner spending and Star Wars, will be solid.
 We expect the value of our 2017 transition and investments will be reflected with meaningful activities in digital, National Spot sales, stabilized network, along with continued strength in the film slate beginning later this year and into next will drive growth in 2018 and beyond.

 If England's prediction comes to fruition, then the Q4 2017 print could serve as the catalyst the market needs to re-value the stock back to its historical range.
 Further, with all the priced-in pessimism, a positive surprise in Q2 or Q3 could serve as an upside catalyst.
-If you like the odds of any of these short-to-mid terms events coming to fruition, then a long dated call option strategy may achieve superior results while limiting downside exposure.
+If you like the odds of any of these short-to-mid term events coming to fruition, then a long dated call option strategy may achieve superior results while limiting downside exposure.

 Disclosure: I am/we are long NCMI.